 Slugs and snails have two pairs of

 antennae/tentacles.
 At the end of the longer pair are the eyes.
 The shorter

-pair are chemoreceptors, this can be seen in Helix aspersa, the common garden snail below right, which shows two snails mating, which when fully grown will reach a height of 25-35 mm and a width of 25-40 mm.
+pair are chemoreceptors, this can be seen in Helix aspersa, now known as Cornu aspersum, the common garden snail below right, which shows two snails mating, which when fully grown will reach a height of 25-35 mm and a width of 25-40 mm.

 At a prelude to mating the two snails touch antennae.
 Then if both are agreeable there follows a period of fondling and touching that culminates in both snails stretching out with the base of their foot sole to sole.